The SEC sues Binance and Zhao Changpeng for violating securities laws, a quick read of the lawsuit summary

 From June 2018 to July 2021, Binance generated at least $11.6 billion in revenue, most of which came from trading fees.

-CZ and Binance regularly tracked customer activity on the Binance.com platform, so they were aware that U.S. customers constituted a significant portion of their business.
+CZ and Binance regularly tracked customer activity on the Binance.com platform, so they knew that U.S. customers constituted a significant portion of their business.
 In an internal report from August 2019, Binance estimated that its platform had over 1.47 million customers in the U.S.; by 2019, Binance had over 3,500 U.S. institutional traders (VIPs).
-According to an internal report from Binance in March 2020, there were still about 159 U.S. VIP customers on the Binance.com platform, accounting for nearly 70% of all global VIP trading volume; two years after the launch of the Binance.US platform (in May 2021), U.S. VIP customers still accounted for over 63% of the VIP trading volume on the Binance.com platform.
+According to an internal report from Binance in March 2020, the Binance.com platform still had about 159 U.S. VIP customers, accounting for nearly 70% of all global VIP trading volume; two years after the launch of the Binance.US platform (May 2021), U.S. VIP customers still accounted for over 63% of the VIP trading volume on the Binance.com platform.
 From January to September 2021, over 47,000 U.S. investors traded BNB on the Binance.com platform.

-Before the launch of the Binance.US platform, the CEO of BAM suggested not listing BNB trading on Binance.US, but CZ strongly insisted on its launch, knowing that this could lead to SEC enforcement actions, but believed the profit opportunity outweighed the risks—they quantified the legal risk of listing BNB as: a 20% increase in BNB price vs. $10 million in legal fees and fines.
+Before the launch of the Binance.US platform, the CEO of BAM advised against listing BNB trading on Binance.US, but CZ strongly insisted on the launch, knowing that this could lead to SEC enforcement actions, but believed that the profit opportunity outweighed the risks—they quantified the legal risk of listing BNB as: a 20% increase in BNB price vs. $10 million in legal fees and fines.

 CZ and Binance controlled BAM Trading's bank accounts.
-Before December 2020, BAM Trading personnel could not control the company's bank accounts, including the accounts used for customer deposits on the Binance.US platform; only CZ or Binance backend managers had signing authority for these accounts.
-Later, to avoid regulatory scrutiny, the CFO of BAM Trading was made one of the signatories for customer accounts, as these accounts were of particular interest to regulators.
-As of May 2023, CZ still had signing authority over the accounts holding customer funds on the Binance.US platform.
+Before December 2020, BAM Trading personnel could not control the company's bank accounts, including the accounts used for customer deposits on the Binance.US platform; only CZ or Binance back-end managers had signing authority for these accounts.
+Later, to avoid regulatory scrutiny, the CFO of BAM Trading was made one of the signatories for customer accounts, as these accounts were a focus of regulatory attention.
+As of May 2023, CZ still had signing authority over the accounts holding customer funds for BAM Trading on the Binance.US platform.

 CZ controlled BAM Trading's daily business expenditures and decisions.
-Before January 30, 2020, all expenditures over $30,000 by BAM Trading required approval from CZ and Binance, covering payments for rent, franchise taxes, legal fees, AWS fees, and even $11,000 for purchasing Binance-branded hoodies.
-Binance's finance team in Shanghai managed BAM Trading's payments, including transferring funds between bank accounts and depositing cash during BAM Trading's operations; when BAM Trading faced a funding shortfall, Merit Peak would inject capital.
+Before January 30, 2020, all expenditures over $30,000 for BAM Trading required approval from CZ and Binance, including payments for rent, franchise taxes, legal fees, Amazon Web Services ("AWS") fees, and even $11,000 for purchasing Binance-branded hoodies.
+Binance's finance team in Shanghai managed BAM Trading's payments, including transferring funds between bank accounts and depositing cash during BAM Trading's operations; when BAM Trading lacked operating funds, Merit Peak would inject capital.

-Without BAM Trading's knowledge, Binance's finance team was also able to conduct significant fund transfers.
-In June 2020, Trust Company B alerted the CEO of BAM that BAM Trading's internal transfers had increased from about $10 million daily to $1.5 billion, but the CEO was unaware of these transfers and could not verify them due to a lack of account access, ultimately having to seek confirmation from Binance.
+Without BAM Trading's knowledge, the Binance finance team was also able to conduct significant fund transfers.
+In June 2020, Trust Company B reminded the CEO of BAM that internal transfers for BAM Trading had increased from about $10 million per day to $1.5 billion, but the CEO was unaware of these transfers and could not verify them, as she did not have account access, ultimately having to seek confirmation from Binance.